 In addition to the University's standard entry requirements, you should have:

-If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree may still be able to gain entry by completing our Computing, Technology and Mathematics Extended Degree, which starts with a foundation year.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree may still be able to gain entry by completing our Computer Systems Engineering and Robotics (including foundation year) BSc (Hons) degree.